 If you’ve ever felt queasy at the smell of coffee or turned away from a burger you once loved, you’re not alone.
 According to the National Institutes of Health, up to 80% of pregnant people experience nausea, vomiting, and food or smell aversions in early pregnancy.
-And a new UCLA study suggests these uncomfortable symptoms might actually be your body’s way of protecting both you and your baby.
+And according to a 2025 UCLA study published in the journal Evolution, Medicine and Public Health, those uncomfortable symptoms might actually be your body’s way of protecting both you and your baby.

-For many, morning sickness can feel confusing or even isolating.
-But researchers say it may be a sign of a healthy, finely tuned immune system working behind the scenes.
+For many, morning sickness can feel confusing or even isolating—especially when you’re not sure when morning sickness starts or how long it will last.
+But researchers say it may actually be a sign of a healthy, finely tuned immune system working behind the scenes.
 Rather than signaling trouble, your body may be sending helpful warnings designed to keep you—and your developing baby—safe.

 Related: When does morning sickness start?

-At UCLA, anthropology professor Molly Fox and her colleagues Daniel Fessler and Dayoon Kwon followed 58 pregnant women in Southern California, collecting blood samples and tracking symptoms such as nausea, vomiting, and aversions to certain foods and smells.
+The 2025 UCLA study, led by anthropology professor Molly Fox and colleagues Daniel Fessler and Dayoon Kwon, followed 58 pregnant women in Southern California, collecting blood samples and tracking symptoms such as nausea, vomiting, and aversions to certain foods and smells.

 They measured immune proteins called cytokines—molecules that regulate inflammation and immune responses—and found that women experiencing nausea or food aversions showed a shift toward a pro-inflammatory immune response.
 In plain language, their bodies were actively protecting themselves while also preventing an immune attack on the fetus—a delicate act of biological diplomacy.